-We demonstrate a typical example from customer service support to further illustrate the effectiveness of the proposed batch-generation methods, as shown in Table \ref{table:example}.
-We provide three questions generated with high precision and three with low precision relative to the source question.
+We demonstrate a typical example from customer service support to illustrate the effectiveness of the proposed methods, as shown in Table \ref{table:example}.
 The high-precision examples across all methods demonstrate strong semantic consistency with the source question, while the low-precision examples reveal notable distinctions.
-Questions generated by SimBERT deviate from the source question and exhibit a lack of fluency, exemplified by `How do I go about obtaining proof from the company?' ( \begin{CJK}{UTF8}{gbsn}‘公司证明怎么开？’\end{CJK}).
-This departure from the original question is consistent with the significant drop in the recall score, as depicted in Figure. \ref{fig:req_vq_number}.
-Conversely, the context-aware batch generation method can generate novel expressions, such as `I applied for the certificate, why haven’t I received it yet?' ( \begin{CJK}{UTF8}{gbsn}‘我开了证明怎么还没收到？’\end{CJK}), which suggests a more effective exploration of the semantic space surrounding the source question.
-In the case of the intention-enhanced batch generation method, it becomes evident that information derived from the intention, not present in the source question, is harnessed to generate questions, as evidenced by `electronic certificate' ( \begin{CJK}{UTF8}{gbsn}‘电子证明’\end{CJK}) and `paper certificate' (\begin{CJK}{UTF8}{gbsn}‘纸质证明’\end{CJK}).
-This underscores the importance of the intention as an effective way to enhance the diversity of generated questions.
+Questions generated by SimBERT deviate from the source question and exhibit a lack of fluency, exemplified by `How can I obtain a certificate from the company?' ( \begin{CJK}{UTF8}{gbsn}‘公司证明怎么开？’\end{CJK}).
+This departure from the original question is consistent with the significant drop in the recall score as seen earlier in Figure \ref{fig:req_vq_number}.
+Conversely, the Context-Aware Batch Generation method can generate novel expressions, such as `I applied for the certificate, why haven’t I received it yet?' ( \begin{CJK}{UTF8}{gbsn}‘我开了证明怎么还没收到？’\end{CJK}), which suggests a more effective exploration of the semantic space surrounding the source question.
+In the case of the Intention-Enhanced Batch Generation method, it becomes evident that information derived from the intention, not present in the source question, is effectively harnessed to generate similar questions, as shown by `electronic certificate' ( \begin{CJK}{UTF8}{gbsn}‘电子证明’\end{CJK}) and `paper certificate' (\begin{CJK}{UTF8}{gbsn}‘纸质证明’\end{CJK}).
+This underscores the importance of the customer intention as an effective guide to enhance the diversity of generated questions.